Overview

 Transport

 The transport sector is the highest energy consuming sector even when excluding international aviation.
-Similar to previous years, passenger cars remained the highest energy consuming transport mode followed by domestic navigation as well as trucks and light vehicles.
+Similar to previous years, passenger cars remained the highest energy consuming transport mode (around 60%) followed by trucks and light vehicles, as well as domestic nagivation and buses.

 Source: ODYSSEE